tdjastrzebski/cppbuild/README.md

-# What it is?
+# What is it?
 **cppbuild** is a simple command line tool made for building VS Code C/C++ projects based on popular [ms-vscode.cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) settings and its own build steps.

 # Why?
 While working on C/C++ for embedded devices in VS Code I wanted to simplify multi-step build process configuration and maintenance.
-Also, I wanted to eliminate settings duplication (include paths and defines) between `c_cpp_properties.json` and widely used MAKE/CMake files.
+Also, I wanted to eliminate setting duplication (include paths and defines) between `c_cpp_properties.json` and widely used MAKE/CMake files.
 Although these tools are industry standard, I am not a big fan of them.
 All that led me to the development of a completely new build tool.
 Since [ms-vscode.cpptools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension is popular and widely used, I adjusted to the status quo and used `c_cpp_properties.json` as it was, instead of supplying my own settings via [vscode-cpptools-api](https://github.com/Microsoft/vscode-cpptools-api).

 # What does it do?